bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 > And he spake three thousand proverbs: and his songs were **a thousand and five**

 •	Out the thousand and five we have but five.
 All the things that the LORD has wanted us to have have been preserved in the Bible.
-There is nothing lost that He wanted us to have, nor is there anything in the Bible that He didn’t want us to have.
+There is nothing lost that He wanted us to have, nor is there anything in the Bible that He didn&apos;t want us to have.

 ### The Author of the Song

-“The Song of Songs which is Solomon’s”
+&quot;The Song of Songs which is Solomon&apos;s&quot;

 1. The Heavenly Solomon
 The earthly Solomon is the writer but not the author.